Gizmo Watch 3 Review: Is Verizon's Kids Smartwatch Worth It in 2026?

 Affiliate Disclosure: This article contains affiliate links.
 If you purchase through our links, we may earn a small commission at no extra cost to you.
 This helps support our site and allows us to keep testing products for families like yours.
 All opinions are 100% our own -- we bought the TickTalk 5 with our own money and have no sponsorship relationship with TickTalk.

 The battery actually lasts two full days now.
-The AI-powered SmartPin GPS is noticeably more accurate. iHeartRadio streaming is a genuine hit with my kid.
+The AI-powered SmartPin GPS is noticeably more accurate. iHeartRadio streaming is a genuine hit with kids.
 And the video calling remains the best in the kids smartwatch category, which was already the TickTalk 4's strongest card.

 But "improved" does not mean "perfect."
 The TickTalk 5 is still only IP67 rated, which means it cannot go in the pool.
 The monthly cellular plan is a real ongoing cost.
 And the screen, while functional, is not going to impress anyone who has seen a modern smartphone display.
 If your kid is a swimmer, you should look at the Garmin Bounce instead.
 If you need the most well-rounded feature set, the Xplora X6Play is still in the conversation.